rockyhaque/currency-converter/README.md

 ## Introduction

-Welcome to the Currency Converter Web Application repository!
+Welcome to the Currency Converter Web Application!
 This project is a web application that allows users to convert currencies easily.

 ## Features